 - The Alpena Public School website provides a classroom web site for each teacher.
 Homework assignments and pertinent classroom information will be available on classroom web sites.
 Also, parents can access their child's grades using a PIN number they received at the beginning of the school year.
 Parents may use e-mail to communicate with members of the school staff.

-- Each teacher will send home a weekly folder with infomation specific to his/her classroom.
+- Each teacher will send home a weekly folder with information specific to his/her classroom.
 Parents will be asked to sign any logs (behavior/reading) and return the folder each week.

-- Alpena Elementary School will provide to parents progress reports/report cards every four weeks with information regarding their child's academic progress.
+- Alpena Elementary School will provide parents with progress reports/report cards every five weeks with information regarding their child's academic progress.

 - Alpena Elementary School teachers will routinely contact parents on an individual basis to communicate about their child's progress.